nghaffar21/nghaffar21/README.md

 I am Nima, Computer Science student at Polytechnic University of Catalunya(UPC).
-My github includes repositories from various fields.
+My github includes repositories from various Computer Science fields.
 Some of these fields are: Game Development, Machine Learning, Blockchain Development, etc. Aside from programming, I am interested in Economy and Investment, and Agriculture.
 I would love to combine my programming knowledge with these fields in the future.

 My projects are of the following areas: